nightscout/trio-docs/docs/EN/settings/configuration/preferences/othersettings.md

 ## Remaining Carbs Cap
 This setting is a safety limiter that determines the maximum amount of carbs that are assumed to be absorbed after 4 hours of carb absorption.
 A minimum of 90 carbs is mandatory for this setting.

->**Example:**
->
+!!! example

->Bill eats 150 carbs.
+    Bill eats 150 carbs.
 After 4 hours, Trio calculates a COB of 110.
     It will reduce that number to 90 carbs.

 !!! tip